-- 24.3 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
+24.3 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
 A regular work shift is considered to be eight (8), nine (9) or ten (10) hours per day for full-time employees.
 If a full-time employee is regularly scheduled to work ten (10) hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; If a full-time employee is regularly scheduled to work eight (8) hours on a holiday, the employee shall be eligible for eight (8) hours of holiday pay.
-If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly. - 24.4 Holiday pay for regular part-time employees shall be paid on a pro-rated basis based on eight (8) hours times the FTE allocation.
+If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly.

+- 24.4 Holiday pay for regular part-time employees shall be paid on a pro-rated basis based on eight (8) hours times the FTE allocation. - 24.5 Holidays shall be recognized within the workweek (Sunday through Saturday) during which they fall.
+If the holiday falls on an employee's Regular Day Off (RDO), the employee will normally recognize the holiday on the immediately preceding workday unless that would cause it to fall into a different workweek (Sunday through Saturday), in which case it will normally be recognized on the workday immediately following the holiday.

+However, an employee and their supervisor may agree to recognize a holiday which falls on an RDO on any regular workday in the same workweek (Sunday through Saturday).

-- 24.5 Any of the aforementioned holidays falling on Saturday shall be observed on the preceding Friday.
-If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed as the holiday. - 24.6 Employees participating in alternate work schedules (such as 4-10's) whose work week normally includes three (3) consecutive days off will observe the holiday on the preceding work day when a holiday falls on the first day.
-If a holiday falls on either of the last two (2) days, the following work day will be observed as the holiday.
-If the holiday falls on a single regular day off, the following day will be observed. - 24.7 Employees required to work holidays shall be compensated at the overtime rate for the hours worked on the holiday. - 24.8 Employees who are not on a paid status the day before or the day after a holiday shall not be paid for the holiday. - 24.9 Additional time off to observe religious holidays may be approved by Department head or designee as follows: - $24.9.1\,\mbox{The}$ time shall be charged as accrued paid leave balances other than sick leave.
+Employees required to work on the day the holiday is recognized (based on their schedule) shall be compensated at the overtime rate for the hours worked on the holiday.

+- 24.7 Employees who are not on a paid status the day before and the day after a holiday shall not be paid for the holiday. - 24.9 Additional time off to observe religious holidays may be approved by Department head or designee as follows: - 24.9.1 The time shall be charged as accrued paid leave balances other than sick leave.